Friday, July 1 • Milwaukee, WI to St. Joseph, MI

 The Queen’s Cup is one of yachting’s most renowned offshore races, drawing plenty of tricked-out rockets with the latest carbon fiber sails and go-fast gizmos.
-For those who cruise with a barbecue on the stern and the wine rack well-stocked with primo Pinot, it’s also an unforgettable way to start your annual cruising vacation.
-You will cross in-style, as part of a big, organized fleet, in the company of some of the best sailors.
+But for those who cruise with a barbecue on the stern and the wine rack well-stocked with primo Pinot, it’s also an unforgettable way to start your annual cruising vacation.
+You will cross in style as part of a big, organized fleet, in the company of some of the best sailors on the Great Lakes.

-The Queen’s Cup Cruising Fleet (jib-and-main only)will start several hours ahead to provide cruisers a head-start and added daylight sailing time.
+Our cruising fleet (jib-and-main) starts several hours early to provide a head start and added daylight sailing time.
 Each boat must be entered, comply with all safety and insurance regulations, and have a PHRF certificate.

 Small-Boat-Friendly Fee Structure